March 1, 2020

 Entries may not violate the law nor promote illegal activities or entities.
-Operator reserves the right to refuse acceptance of material that it determines to be in defamatory, abusive, demeaning, or not in keeping with the content standards of the Zedman Awards.
-Participant agrees to accept as final the operator’s decisions regarding entries.
+Administrator reserves the right to refuse acceptance of material that it determines to be in defamatory, abusive, demeaning, or not in keeping with the content standards of the Zedman Awards.
+Participant agrees to accept as final the administrator’s decisions regarding entries.

-Recipients of recognition by the operator will be notified by either e-mail, phone, or mail based on the information provided at the time of entry.
+Recipients of recognition will be notified by either e-mail, phone, or mail based on the information provided at the time of entry.